-The Queen’s Scout Award is available for Explorer Scouts over the age of 16 and Scout Network.
+The King’s Scout Award is available for Explorer Scouts over the age of 16 and Scout Network.
 It is the ultimate Top Award for all youth members to achieve by the time they reach the age of 25.
-All recipients receive a special invitation to Windsor Castle to take part in celebrations and meet a representative of Her Majesty the Queen.
+All recipients receive a special invitation to Windsor Castle to take part in celebrations.

 A voluntary, non-competitive award where young people create their own DofE programme by choosing volunteering, physical and skills activities, going on an expedition, and – for the Gold award – taking part in a residential activity.